TallKite/linnstrument-firmware/README.md

   *But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise you could never exit.)*

-FOOTSWITCH / PANEL SWITCH: PCH (pitch)
+FOOTSWITCH / PANEL SWITCH: IMPROVE PCH (pitch)

 "PCH" used to simply toggle the PITCH/X pad on and off.
 Now it swaps the current PITCH/X, Quantize and Quantize Hold settings with the previous settings.
 You can switch back and forth between any two settings in the PITCH/X column, e.g. Quantize Hold fast vs. slow.

   *Details: Set the pads in the PITCH/X column as desired.
-The previous PCH setting defaults to everything off, so when used the very first time, PCH turns off all the pads.
+Pressing PCH for the very first time turns off all the pads.
 Change this all-off setting to something new.
-Press PCH again to return to your old setting.
-Press again to return to your new setting.*
+Press PCH again to return to your old settings.
+Press again to go to your new settings.*

   *PCH affects the active split only, unless Both Splits is selected and both splits are visible.
 PCH also controls the hidden setting Pitch Reset On Release.
 Both the current and previous settings are stored in the 6 memories.
 If the PCH switch seems to stop working, check that you aren't simply switching between two identical settings.
 As before, long-pressing PCH makes it momentary (non-latching).
 As before, the panel switch light helps you keep track of which setting is in use.*